intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 **Scale Up PS.**
-If the number of PS in `ResourcePlan` is larger than the current number of PS. `PSManager` will create new PS `Node` by the difference and set the node status to `NodeStatus.INITIAL`. `PSManger` will set the status by node events from `NodeMonitor`.
-If all PS nodes are running, `PSManager` will update its `_next_training_ps_cluster` which is used to notify workers to connect new PS clusters.
+If the number of PS in `ResourcePlan` is larger than the current number of PS. `PSManager` will create new PS `Node`s and increase the total PS number to the required value in the plan.
+Those new nodes' status is set to NodeStatus.INITIAL. `PSManger` will set the status by node events from `NodeMonitor`.
+After all PS nodes are running, `PSManager` will update its `_next_training_ps_cluster` and inform workers to connect the new PS cluster.

 **Scale Down PS.**
-If the number of PS is smaller than the current number of PS. `PSManager` will not delete the additional PS nodes immediately because model parameters are stored across PS nodes. `PSManager` will  add those PS nodes which is to be removed to a queuee `_pre_dropped_ps` and remove those PS hosts from its `_next_training_ps_cluster`.
-After workers succeed to connect the next PS cluster. `PSManager` will set those those PS nodes into `remove_nodes` of a `ScalePlan`.
+If the number of PS is smaller than the current number of PS. `PSManager` will not delete the additional PS nodes immediately.
+Because model parameters are stored across PS nodes and will be lost if we delele PS nodes before workers checkpoints model parameters on PS.
+`PSManager` will  add those PS nodes which is to be removed to a queuee `_pre_dropped_ps` and remove those PS hosts from its `_next_training_ps_cluster`.
+After workers succeed to checkpoint model parameters and connect the next PS cluster. `PSManager` will set those those PS nodes into `remove_nodes` of a `ScalePlan`.

 **Migrate PS.**